jiamin-leong/pp-telegram-chat/README.md

 4. Click 'EXPORT' and you're done!

 ## Analysis
 Refer to ipynb for the steps.

-Advised to download and place ipynb within the same folder as your HTML exports/alternatively indicate file path.
+Advised to download and place ipynb within the same folder as your HTML exports or indicate file path.

 ## Pre-requisites
 Anaconda: https://docs.anaconda.com/anaconda/install/mac-os/